zenml-io/zenml/docs/book/user-guide/advanced-guide/data-versioning-and-lineage.md

 output.read()
 ```

-Of course, the dashboard provides a convenient way to look at this information in the dag visualizer view.
+Of course, the dashboard provides a convenient way to look at this information in the DAG visualizer view.

 By tracking the lineage of artifacts across environments and stacks, ZenML enables ML engineers to reproduce results and understand the exact steps taken to create a model.
 This is crucial for ensuring the reliability and reproducibility of machine learning models, especially when working in a team or across different environments.